feross/simple-get/README.md

 ## features

-This module is designed to be the lightest possible wrapper on top of node.js `http`, but supporting essential features:
+This module is the lightest possible wrapper on top of node.js `http`, but supporting these essential features:

 - follows redirects
 - automatically handles gzip/deflate responses
 - supports HTTPS
 - supports convenience `url` key so there's no need to use `url.parse` on the url when specifying options
+- supports JSON stringify and parse in requests/responses (with `json: true` option)
+- composes easily with third-party packages for advanced features like cookies, proxies, form data, & OAuth.

 All this in < 100 lines of code.